verrazzano/docs/content/en/docs/applications/kubernetes/_index.md

 | `core.oam.dev` | `*` |  `create`, `delete`, `deletecollection`, `get`, `list`, `patch`, `update`, `watch` |
 | `oam.verrazzano.io` | `*` |  `create`, `delete`, `deletecollection`, `get`, `list`, `patch`, `update`, `watch` |

-Your cluster administrator may need to grant the `oam-kubernetes-runtime` operator additional privileges to enable the use of some Kubernetes resources as workloads or Traits.
+Your cluster administrator may need to grant the `oam-kubernetes-runtime` operator additional privileges to enable the use of some Kubernetes resources as workloads or traits.
-Create additional roles and role bindings for the specific resources to be embedded as workloads or Traits.
+Create additional roles and role bindings for the specific resources to be embedded as workloads or traits.
 The following examples of ClusterRole and ClusterRoleBinding show how `oam-kubernetes-runtime` can be granted privileges to manage Ingress resources.
 {{< clipboard >}}